fafeitsch/Route-Detour-Analyzer/README.md

 ## Building the app

-If you want to build the app yourself, you just need an Angular workbench set up and then call `ng serve` for a local demo server or `ng build --configuration production` to build a production environment.
+If you want to build the app yourself, you just need an Angular workbench set up and then call `npm i && ng serve` for a local demo server or `npm i && ng build --configuration production` to build a production environment.

+Instead of building the app yourself, it is also possible to use the [hosted version](https://fafeitsch.de/rda).
+However, you still need the requirements listed in the ***Usage*** section below.

 ## Usage